NevilleBulmer/RESTful_PHP_API/README.md

-# PHP-Helper-Classes-Including-A-Database-Wrapper
+# RESTful PHP API
-An example of helper classes/functions including a database wrapper built in PHP.
+A RESTful API built using vanilla PHP.
 See explanantions below for more information.

 Files will be uploaded once they are all complete.